stuboydl/unibasic/README.md

 Manual Install

-`git clone` this repository into your `.vscode/Extensions` folder
+Download and install [Microsoft Visual Studio Code](https://code.visualstudio.com/Download) - MS lightweight development environment.

-If you do not have git installed you can download the zip of this repository and unzip it to the same location.
+`git clone` this repository into your `.vscode/Extensions` folder (If you do not have git installed you can download the zip of this repository and unzip it to the same location.)

 * **Windows** %USERPROFILE%\\.vscode\extensions
 * **Mac** ~/.vscode/extensions